 * Habitat destruction is rampant.
 We've got rapidly growing deserts, melting glaciers, logged off rain forests, and dead zones in our oceans.

 * Species of plants and animals are dying off at ever increasing rates.
 Wildlife populations are down to about a half of what they were in 1970!

 * Income inequality is growing rapidly.
 "The richest 1% of the population control nearly half of the world's total wealth."
 The 80 wealthiest people own $1.9 trillion altogether, while over 50% of the world's population lives in crushing poverty on about $2.50 US per day.
 NYTimes 1/19/2015

 * Teens who should be in the height of their natural vitality suffer with record rates of suicide, anxiety, depression and obesity.

-* We're flooded with entertainment and advertising that glorifies violence, decadent materialism and crime, and makes it seem commonplace in society.
+* We're flooded with entertainment and advertising that glorifies violence, decadent materialism, crime and porn, and makes it seem all too commonplace in society.

 * The world is bristling with weapons, from millions of small armaments to vast stores of nuclear bombs.

 * My country, the good ole USA, imprisons 1 out of every 100 citizens -